guardian/engineering-performance-framework/management/senior-engineering-manager.md

         </ul>
         <li>Stakeholders</li>
         <ul>
-        <li> Communicate technical challenges and opporrtunities in the domain area of their team in a clear way to stakeholders</li>
+        <li> Communicate technical challenges and opportunities in the domain area of their team in a clear way to stakeholders</li>
         <li>Lead resolution of complex issues through high-level relevant interaction with senior stakeholders</li>
         <li>Make an active effort to build relationships, trust and influence with key stakeholders</li>
         </ul>